 So, why do the Japanese live so long.
 Is it age, diet, lifestyle, health care or some other elixir?
 Another question is whether these supercentenarians are outliers or reflect the general health in the country.The answer to that appears to be that, except for the United States, they do reflect the overall health of the nation's population.
 Following are the top 10 countries by average lifespan:

 The fact that the United States has so many supercentenarians seems to reflect our size, at least in part, since we rank just 43rd in average longevity.
-My guess that the other reason that we have a high number of supercentenarians but a relatively low average life expectancy is our high and growing inequality.
+My guess is that the other reason that we have a high number of supercentenarians but a relatively low average life expectancy is our high and growing inequality.
 Some Americans are as well or better off and receive as good health care as anywhere in the world, but large numbers don't receive great health care or lead a lifestyle in terms of the quality of food and exercise that leads to a long life.
-We'll see if the Affordable Care Act, efforts to get The fact that Brazil, ranked 129th in the world in terms of life expectancy, is the fifth country in the world with multiple supercentenarians may also reflect its size and level of inequity.
+The fact that Brazil, ranked 129th in the world in terms of life expectancy, is the fifth country in the world with multiple supercentenarians may also reflect its size and level of inequity.

 In short, the reason men live shorter lives than women on average does not appear to be the result of war.